ZPascal/hana-injector/README.md

 In case these preconditions are not set, the application will throw multiple errors and will eventually crash.

 You set up all related configuration parameters like the Hana and MQTT credentials and channels inside the configuration YAML file.
 You can check out the predefined example configuration inside the next paragraph.
 To specify the used configuration file it's necessary to set up the env variable `HANA_INJECTOR_CONFIG_FILE_PATH` and to store the path of the configuration file inside the variable e.g. `HANA_INJECTOR_CONFIG_FILE_PATH=config/config.yml`.
-For the startup of the application it's required to call the `app.py` script e.g. `python3 app.py`.

 #### Configuration Yaml